Go Forward

 A wide variety of practical classes take place in the physical education classroom, combative sports room, volley ball court, tennis court, etc., as well as club activities.

-Physical Education Facilities (only in Japanese)
+Physical Education Facilities (Japanese text only)

 The Center for Promoting Regional Community Relations was built with the view to using Meiji University's technology seeds and intellectual resources effectively, and promoting collaboration and interaction with Kawasaki City or other areas of Kanagawa Prefecture.
 The Center houses technology incubation rooms, experiment analysis and sample processing equipment, and facilities that contribute to regional community relations.